SWIFTSIM/SWIFT/doc/RTD/source/CommandLineOptions/index.rst

     -T, --timers=<int>                Print timers every time-step.
     -v, --verbose=<int>               Run in verbose mode, in MPI mode 2 outputs from all ranks.
-    -y, --task-dumps=<int>            Time-step frequency at which task analysis files and/or tasks are dumped.
+    -y, --task-dumps=<int>            Time-step frequency at which task graphs are dumped.
     --cell-dumps=<int>                Time-step frequency at which cell graphs are dumped.
     -Y, --threadpool-dumps=<int>      Time-step frequency at which threadpool tasks are dumped.
     --dump-tasks-threshold=<flt>      Fraction of the total step's time spent in a task to trigger a dump of the task plot on this step

+See the file examples/parameter_example.yml for an example of parameter file.